vostoksystem/muuzik-mobile-jolla-app/README.md

 Muuzik was a music player application for the mobile OS SailfishOs fro Jolla.

-Fully integrated with Sailfish UI, focussing on providing an user friendly interface, his main feature is to display song as directory instead off endless tags list and to merge content of both internal and sdcard into a simple list, making browsing for your music intuitive; what you added is what you see.
+Fully integrated with Sailfish UI, focusing on providing an user friendly interface, his main feature is to display song as directory instead off endless tags list and to merge content of both internal and sdcard into a simple list, making browsing for your music intuitive; what you added is what you see.

 - Artwork for album, with automatic download
 - Access full biography of your artist